School-Sponsored Student Health Insurance Program and Waiver Process

 Gallagher Student Health offers students the option to enroll family members in the Berklee SHIP.
 This includes a spouse or children under the age of 26 who reside with the student.

 As of June 26, 2015, the U.S. Supreme Court ruled that the U.S. Constitution grants same-sex couples the right to marry in all states.
 Therefore, fully insured health plans in all states must consider same-sex spouses eligible for the same coverage as spouses of the opposite sex.
-(Note: BCBS of Massachusetts plans currently do not offer coverage for domestic partners, regardless of gender.)
+(Note: Blue Cross Blue Shield of Massachusetts plans currently do not offer coverage for domestic partners, regardless of gender.)

 Enrollment of dependent(s) may take place at the time of the student's enrollment in the plan or after a qualifying event.